RedWn/univ_project_1/README.md

 # Univ-Project-1
-A flutter fornt end done for a University Project
+A flutter front end done for a University Project